BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/CSRF-CORS.md

 * Create, Read, and Update items in the database to make sure everything works.

 Notice that as you perform operations, the token gets updated through the `Authentication-Info: Bearer-Update` header.
-Each time it updates the expiration date embedded in the token to extend the session timeout.
+Each update extends the expiration date embedded in the token.

 Now lets see if it is protected against cross-origin use.